GitCats/Biteme/API_spec.md

                                    destinations: 'addresses of displayed deals'
                                   }

-POST /api/login/signup => When a user inputs an email, this will check against the database to
+POST /api/login/signup => When a user inputs an email address, this will check against the
-                          see if it already exists; if it doesn't then it will create it and save the password associated with it (after hashing it) to the users database & then send back a 201 (created) response.
+                          database to see if it already exists; if it doesn't then it will create it and save the password associated with it (after hashing it) to the users database & then send back a 201 (created) response.

                     request body: {
                                    email: 'person@gmail.com',